Common name: Japanese mysterysnail

 This species is viviparous (Wolfert and Hiltunen 1968), giving birth to crawling young.
 Females live up to 8 years and are able to carry 10–120 young (Jokinen 1992).
 Young are generally born after water temperature rises to 15ºC or more (Jokinen 1992).

-Means of Introduction: Imported to West Coast into Asian food market about 1892.
-Deliberate release to the Great Lakes where it was intentionally stocked as food for the channel catfish, Ictalurus punctatus in Lake Erie in the 1940s (Mills et al. 1993, Wolfert and Hiltunen 1968).
+Means of Introduction: Imported into San Francisco at an Asian food market in 1892 (Wood 1892), and soon after found to be released into the San Francisco Bay, either from accidental disposal of shell or by purposeful release for food production (Wolfert and Hiltunen 1968).
+Deliberate release into the Great Lakes where it was intentionally stocked as food for the channel catfish, Ictalurus punctatus in Lake Erie in the 1940s (Mills et al. 1993, Wolfert and Hiltunen 1968).

-Status: Established in US.
+Status: Established in many areas across the eastern US.
 This species is considered established in Lake Erie and reported from Lake Michigan.

 Impact of Introduction:

-A) Realized: This species has been caught in very large numbers by fishermen in Sandusky Bay, Lake Erie; in fact, two tons have sometimes been caught in one seine haul (Wolfert and Hiltunen 1968).
-Fishermen in this region often consider it a nuisance (Wolfert and Hiltunen 1968).
+This species reaches very high densities, and is considered a nuisance to fisherman; it has been caught in very large numbers by fishermen in Sandusky Bay, Lake Erie, in fact, two tons have sometimes been caught in one seine haul (Wolfert and Hiltunen 1968).

-B) Potential: In the Boston area, the Japanese mystery snail has been found to be a regular host to the common native parasite Aspidogaster conchicola, which is a first time record in North America for a gastropod acting as host to this species (Michelson 1970).
-Negative interactions with native gastropods are also possible.
+In the U.S., the Japanese mystery snail has been found to be a regular host to the common native parasite Aspidogaster conchicola, which is a first-time record in North America for a gastropod acting as host to this species (Michelson 1970).

 References: (click for full references)